PierreIsCoding/sdiy/Digital_Sample_And_Hold/README.md

   * When in T&H mode the 1:2 the incomming clock pulse toggle between "Track" and "Hold".
 * A button for manual clock inputs.
 * A buffered out; Get a nice copy of the origial signal.
-* A Gate out; Get a gate out set by the probability and the clock mode.
+* A Gate out; Get a gate signal set by the probability and the clock mode.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Digital_Sample_And_Hold/IMAGES/front_image.jpg" height="500"/>